-Since 2011, Mike has defended Samsung in the high-profile, multi-billion dollar Apple v.
+Mike represented Samsung in the high-profile, multi-billion dollar Apple v.
 Samsung lawsuits involving multiple patent and trade dress claims.
 In 2013, after trial, Mike won a complete defense decision for Samsung against Apple’s claims of design patent infringement in the International Trade Commission, where Apple had sought to bar importation of Samsung smartphones and other products into the United States.
-In related federal court actions, he invalidated Apple’s claimed iPhone trade dress in a landmark Federal Circuit decision in 2015 and ultimately defeated each of Apple’s repeated attempts to enjoin Samsung products based on design patent and trade dress claims.
-On March 18, 2016, the United States Supreme Court granted cert on issues relating to Apple’s claims to design patent damages – the first design patent case accepted for U.S. Supreme Court review in more than 120 years.
-The Supreme Court heard oral argument on October 11, 2016, and decision in the case is pending.
+In related federal court actions, he invalidated Apple’s claimed iPhone trade dress in a landmark 2015 Federal Circuit decision and ultimately defeated each of Apple’s repeated attempts to enjoin Samsung products based on design patent and trade dress claims.
+In December 2016, Mike won for Samsung a widely reported, unanimous decision in the United States Supreme Court that reversed Apple’s claims to design patent damages – the first design patent case heard by the U.S. Supreme Court in more than 120 years.

 In 2014, Mike’s victory for Mattel in the Ninth Circuit against trade secret claims brought by MGA Entertainment was named in the press as one of the year’s most significant federal appellate decisions.